 Automata

-Since 2022 I have been co-facilitating Cabaret Mechanical Theater's Automata Tinkering Global Workshop.
-The other facilitators are Ryan Jenkins (cardboard genius), Celeste Moreno (tinkering warlock), Loulou Cousin (cartoon puppetmaster), and Max Alexander (heir to the cabaret throne).
+I have had massive fun co-facilitating several sessions of Cabaret Mechanical Theater's Automata Tinkering Global Workshop.
+The other extremely wonderful facilitators were Ryan Jenkins (cardboard genius), Celeste Moreno (tinkering warlock), Loulou Cousin (cartoon puppetmaster), and Max Alexander (heir to the cabaret throne).

 I grew up coming here to the Science Museum of Minnesota, and since I was a kid these Paul Spooner automata have been on display.
 Now I get to hang with Paul and all the rest of the automata nobility on zoom every few months while teaching this class!